Explore All Topics

 • Extracting natural resources from your property.

-If you work for more than one company, you’ll receive a 1099-NEC tax form from each company.
+If you work for more than one payor, you’ll receive a 1099-NEC tax form from each company.

 Using an app or online platform for payments?
-If you received over $20,000 of business income or payments for goods and services online through a third-party payment system or credit from more than 200 transactions, you’ll be sent of summary of those payments on a 1099-K.
+If you received over $5,000 of business income or payments for goods and services online through a third-party payment system, you’ll be sent a summary of those payments on a 1099-K.

 The payments can be made through any: